Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound transmission loss: Investigation of strategies for finding a high-performing optimum

 \subsection{Comparison}

 The three strategy classes (exclusion, frequency shift and relaxation) are now compared for each of the four evaluation criteria.
-A summary is provided by \Cref{tab:strategy-comparison}.\\
+A summary is provided in \Cref{tab:strategy-comparison}.\\

-Regarding $P_{HP}$, only frequency shift techniques are able to significantly reduce the low-performing region at low frequencies until a physical limit is reached, namely, the decoupling frequency that cannot be further reduced.\ Exclusion strategies are also able to (slightly) reduce this region, whereas relaxation regions do not have an affect.\ However, regarding the transition regions, the conclusion is mostly reversed: for poor choices of $\omega^*$, frequency shift techniques seriously degrade $P_{HP}$.
-On the other hand, exclusion and relaxation strategies turn these regions into high-performing regions.\\
+For $P_{\text{HP}}$, only frequency shift techniques can significantly shrink the low-performing zone at low frequencies, until reaching the physical limit, namely, the decoupling frequency.\ Exclusion strategies offer slight improvement, while relaxation methods have no effect.\ In contrast, for the transition regions and isolated low-performing regions, the trend reverses: a poor choices of $\omega^*$ degrades $P_{\text{HP}}$, whereas exclusion and relaxation strategies turn these regions into high-performing ones.\ \\